Journalism

 - Global Perspectives

-Prerequisites: Restricted to upper-division Journalism majors and minors; JOUR 221*, JOUR 300GW*, and JOUR 335* with grades of C or better; or consent of the instructor.
+Prerequisites: JOUR 226 or equivalent; JOUR 300GW* with a grade of C or better; or permission of the instructor.

 JOUR 450 Publication Design and Graphics (Units: 3)

-Prerequisites: JOUR 221* or equivalent with a grade of C or better or consent of the instructor.
+Prerequisite: JOUR 221* or DES 200* or equivalent with a grade of C or better; or permission of the instructor.

 JOUR 452 International Media Politics (Units: 4)